 Please note that Palm Bay, since April 2022, only welcomes children over the age of 16.

 To book a mooring at Palm Bay, ask our reservations team or make a request in your “radio scheds” while on charter.

 Things to do on Long Island in the Whitsundays

 Long Island is mostly a rainforest National Park and has around 17km of walking tracks to explore.
 Trails will take you looping around most parts of the island, showcasing beaches, dramatic headlands and changing landscapes.

 For the enthusiastic bushwalkers, take the Sandy Bay trail, a three-hour journey across 5.8 kilometres over gentle hills, protected bays, lookouts and mangroves.

 Fishing is permitted around Long Island with some people throwing a line in out the front of their accommodation.
-Good fishing is around Palm Bay and off the jetty at Happy Bay, or around the rocks at high tide.
+Good fishing is around Palm Bay and near the jetty at Happy Bay, or around the rocks at high tide.